Azam-hub/cms_project/README.md

 ## After Clone

-We assumed that you have laragon installed on your computer. <br/>
+User Manual of this CMS is also included named **"User Manual.pdf"**. <br/>
-User Manual of this CMS is also included.
+We assumed that you have laragon installed on your computer.

 - Open laragon terminal.
 - Run "composer install".